 About a month ago a "Memory Battery Low" message was displayed on my Garmin 430.
 I read a few posts online about replacing the battery at home rather than sending the unit to Garmin along with hundreds or possibly thousands of $.
-I have some experience replacing circuit board components, and would not recommend this battery replacement to anyone not trained in ESD precautions and the proper use of a soldering iron, solder sucker, and solder wick.
-It will be very expensive mistake if you damage the circuit board.
+I worked in the electronics industry and have a lot of experience replacing circuit board components, and would not recommend this battery replacement to anyone not trained in ESD precautions and the proper use of a soldering iron, solder sucker, and solder wick.
+It will be a very expensive mistake if you damage the circuit board.
 The battery location on the GNS 530 circuit board looks identical to the 430.

 If you are up to the task and have the proper equipment, then there are really no surprises.
 First of all you will need a CR 14250SE-FT, a 3 volt lithium memory battery with 3 solder pins.
 They presently sell online for $13.75 including shipping.
-The battery will deliver 3+ volts until it reaches a minimum voltage of about 2.50v and then the "Memory Battery Low" message is displayed on the screen.
+The battery will deliver 3+ volts until it reaches a minimum voltage of about 2.50v and then it triggers the "Memory Battery Low" message.
 The new battery voltage measured 3.20v and the removed battery measured 2.53v.
 The data sheet mentions that a low internal resistance gives the battery a shelf life of about 10 years and a work life of about 5-7 years.

 Now follow the sequence back and be sure to give the proper respect to all the fragile connector pins.
-Use Loctite thread locker on all screws.
-Mount the 430 back into the panel.
+Use a thread locker on all the screws.
+Mount the 430 back into the panel and turn it on.
 It takes about 5 minutes to acquire enough satellites to load the current almanac and orbital data required to display your current GPS location.
 All memory data in RAM including waypoints and flight plans was lost.
 Also, before you start, make a copy of your configuration settings in case they ever need to be reset.